SelfReplay: Adapting Self-Supervised Sensory Models via Adaptive Meta-Task Replay: Introduction

-Training a domain-specific model with data from the end user could be a straightforward solution, but this is infeasible considering the efforts and cost of gathering enough data from an individual user.
-To address the challenge, existing research encompasses domain generalization methods~\cite{qian2021latent, qin2022domain, lu2022semantic}, which strive to train domain-invariant features, or domain adaptation techniques~\cite{chang2020systematic, gong2019metasense, zhou2020xhar, wang2018stratified} that leverage a small portion of target domain data to achieve domain-specific performance.
-However, they primarily rely on labeled data for training, making them difficult to be applied to self-supervised learning which utilizes only unlabeled data for pre-training.
+Training a domain-specific model using target domain data is straightforward but infeasible due to the cost of gathering sufficient data from each user.
+Existing research includes domain generalization~\cite{qian2021latent, qin2022domain, lu2022semantic} that trains models with domain-invariant features, and domain adaptation~\cite{chang2020systematic, gong2019metasense, zhou2020xhar, wang2018stratified} that leverages a small amount of target domain data to achieve domain-specific performance.
+However, they primarily focus on supervised learning scenarios, making applying to domain shifts arising from self-supervised pre-training difficult.